Haotian9850/djmongoauth/README.md

 ### Register a new user
 ```
-from djmongouser.utils import register
+from djmongoauth.utils import register
-from djmongouser.DjMongoUserError import DjMongoUserError
+from djmongoauth.djmongoauthError import djmongoauthError

 def my_view_handler(request):
     try:
         register(request)
-    except DjMongoUserError as e:
+    except djmongoauthError as e:
         # your business logic to handle errors, etc.
     ...
 ```
 - `request.method` must be `POST`
 - Body of `request` must have these attributes and they must be well-formed: `username`, `email`, `password`.
-Password can be cleartext (`djmongouser` takes care of hashing / decryption)
+Password can be cleartext (`djmongoauth` takes care of hashing / decryption)

 ### Log in
 ```
-from djmongouser.utils import register
+from djmongoauth.utils import register
-from djmongouser.DjMongoUserError import DjMongoUserError
+from djmongoauth.djmongoauthError import djmongoauthError

 def my_view_handler(request):
     x_auth_token = None
     try:
         x_auth_token = login(request)
-    except DjMongoUserError as e:
+    except djmongoauthError as e:
         # your business logic to handle errors, etc.
     assert x_auth_token
 ```